Nonfiction Text Structures

 Why the hats, mountains, and roller coasters don’t tell the whole story Earliest Stories Our youngest children, from birth to kindergarten, often experience stories told as a sequence of related events.
 Think of titles like Brown Bear, Brown Bear and Goodnight Moon.
 These books are important for learning language, pattern, repetition, and sequence.
 If you […]

-Support for Fluency Interventions in Secondary Reading Secondary teachers often assume older students have mastered early reading skills, including decoding and fluency.
+Support for Fluency Interventions in Secondary Reading Updated 2025 Secondary teachers often assume older students have mastered early reading skills, including decoding and fluency.
 As a matter of fact, many secondary ELA teachers have trouble defining the role fluency plays in reading comprehension because it wasn’t included in any pre-service work.
-(Be sure to check out the […]
+(Be sure to check […]

 Fluency Skill Errors in Middle School

 What struggling readers are missing and how to help Fluency is a focus of instruction beginning in younger grades, but it is often associated solely with decoding or word recognition and speed.
 As students move past the primary grades, fluency becomes even a stronger bridge to comprehension.
-And by the time students enter middle and […]
+By the time students enter middle and high […]

 Working with middle school struggling readers – fluency